 There are thousands of emoji characters, but finding the right one can feel like a wild goose chase.
 Want a red panda?
 You can have a black-and-white one.
 Need a crying heart?
 You're out of luck.
 With Apple Intelligence, finding the right emoji for any occasion is now a reality.

-With iOS 18.2 and iPadOS 18.2, currently in beta, your iPhone or iPad can make use of Apple Intelligence's new Image Playground tool to create custom illustrated versions of almost anything you can think of.
-It's also available on macOS 15.2 beta.
+With iOS 18.2 and iPadOS 18.2, released December 11, your iPhone or iPad can make use of Apple Intelligence's new Image Playground tool to create custom illustrated versions of almost anything you can think of.
+It's also available on macOS Sequoia 15.2.
 Beyond Image Playground, you can also create custom-generated images using ChatGPT and turn rudimentary drawings in Apple Notes into full-fledged illustrations with Image Wand.

 For custom-made emoji, there's Genmoji.
 While regular emoji are represented as text via standardized Unicode characters, Genmoji are designed as inline image glyphs that match the look and feel of emoji.
 Any app with rich text support can incorporate Genmoji, so you might be able to create and use Genmoji from your favorite third-party app one day.